 Child drowns at sea off Greece in first fatality after Turkey opens border

+"We have children four days without food," one man shouted from behind a wall of barbed wire near the Kastanies border post as Greek riot police stood ready to repel any breaches of the frontier.
+Nearby soldiers unrolled more coils of barbed wire.
+The migrants, some with white flags, then chanted "peace" in English.

-"This is an invasion," Development Minister Adonis Georgiadis told Skai TV on Monday.
-The Greek coast guard said the boat which capsized off Lesbos had been escorted there by a Turkish vessel.
-The dead boy was aged about six and was among 48 people plucked from the sea.
+Greek Prime Minister Kyriakos Mitsotakis's office said he had discussed the border situation with U.S. President Donald Trump who it said had "recognised the right of Greece to enforce the law on its borders".
+Trump has built a wall to deter migrants trying to enter the United States from Mexico.
+The boat which capsized off Lesbos had been escorted there by a Turkish vessel, the Greek coastguard said, underlining the escalating tensions between Ankara and Athens.
+The dead boy was aged about six, they said, but provided no other details.

-Another dinghy with about 30 Afghans arrived on Lesbos early in the morning, a Reuters journalist reported from the island.
-Thirty-two others were rescued in the seas off Farmakonissi, a small island close to Turkey, the coast guard said.
+Another dinghy with about 30 Afghans arrived on Lesbos early on Monday, a Reuters journalist reported from the island.
 About 4,000 people are believed to have drowned in the Aegean during the 2015-16 crisis trying to reach Greece, while some 42,000 migrants are still living in severely overcrowded camps on the Greek islands.

 One Greek policeman accused Turkish soldiers at the Kastanies border gate of "giving cutters" to migrants to cut holes in the fence to get through.
 Reuters could not independently verify the report.
 Some migrants camped near the border had erected makeshift tents or built bonfires to stay warm.

 A Greek government spokesman said a video circulating on social media showing a young man with wounds to the head laid out on the ground near the border was "fake news".
 Two Turkish security sources said the Syrian man had died of his wounds.
-"We call upon everyone to use caution when reporting news that furthers Turkish propaganda," spokesman Stelios Petsas said on Twitter.
+Greeks living near the border said they were tired of seeing waves of migrants passing through.

+"People are exasperated, they yell, they curse, they are tired of seeing this sight here, immigrants passing," said Poppy Katrivesi, who runs a tavern in Kastanies.
+The EU's chief executive, Ursula von der Leyen, expressed sympathy on Monday with Turkey over the conflict in Syria but said its decision to let refugees and migrants cross into Europe "cannot be an answer or solution".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)